oz/tz/README.md

 # 🌐 A time zone helper

 tz helps you schedule things across time zones.
-It is an interactive TUI program that displays time across a few time zones of your choosing.
+It's an interactive TUI program that displays time across the time zones of your choosing.

 # Usage

-Simply run `tz` with no arguments to show the local time, as well as the UTC time zone.
-It gets more interesting when you pass a list of time zones to the program, as they are displayed below the current time zone.
+Run `tz` with no arguments to show the local time, as well as the UTC time zone.
+It gets more useful when you pass some time zones to the program, to list those below the local time zone.

-For now, you need to select the time zones from the [tz_data][tzdata] list, but I plan to make this friendlier for humans too.
+For now, you need to select the time zones from the [tz_data][tzdata] list.
+Yes, there are plans to make this friendlier for humans too.
+You're welcome to file an issue about it.
+I enjoy reading those.

 If you would rather not type the list everytime, you could set an alias for your shell, or use the `TZ_LIST` environment variable with a